 In all cases, if the development involves demolition of an existing structure(s), the square footage of the demolition is deducted from the square footage of the new construction for the purpose of assessing fees.
 For example, if a new development is 1,000 square feet and involves demolition of a 200-square-foot structure, fees would be assessed for 800 square feet.

 - How do I pay my fees?

 When you submit your development project to the City of San José or County of Santa Clara, you will receive a School District Referral Form.
-You must bring this form to the San José Unified District Office to make a payment in person.
+Bring this form to the San José Unified District Office with your payment.
 Upon payment, you will be provided with two copies of all documentation – one to return to the City or County, and one for your records.

 The District Office is located at 855 Lenzen Avenue, San José, CA 95126 (off the Alameda).
 Our office hours are 8:00am to 5:00pm, Monday through Friday.
 Please park in the Visitors Parking Lot (middle lot with green striping) and use the Business Entrance (under the San José Unified marquee).

 PLEASE NOTE: San José Unified only accepts check, cash, or bank draft for developer fees.
 We are unable to process credit card transactions.

 - Is there a different process for multi-unit residential developments?